sourcefrog/aoc2018/doc/aoc21.md

 Rather than solving this in closed form I could run this code using the existing interpreter, and see what values of r5 we ever observe at line 28.
 That gives the correct answer of 202209.

+## Part Two

+> What is the lowest non-negative integer value for register 0 that causes the
+> program to halt after executing the most instructions?
+(The program must
+> actually halt; running forever does not count as halting.)

+The previous empirical approach seems that we find many many unique r5 values without reaching any obvious plateau and also without repeating, so this might need a bit more thought.

+Actually: the numbers are always under 16777215, 0xffffff, because of the two `bani` instructions that cap it, and that's not unreasonable to just test by brute force, even if it takes a few seconds to run.

+I'm not totally convinced why this must be true, but the first time we find a repeated value, that means the system is cycling.
+Whatever was the last value we saw before it started to cycle, is the longest answer.

+The answer was 11777564.